-Based on our operating plans, we do not expect that our current cash and cash equivalents as of the date of this filing, will be sufficient to fund our operating, investing and financing cash flow needs for at least the next twelve months, assuming our programs advance as currently contemplated.
+Based on our operational plans, we do not expect our current cash and cash equivalents to be sufficient to fund our operating, investing and financing cash flow needs for at least the next twelve months, assuming the progress of our programs as currently envisioned.
 Based upon this review and the Company's current financial condition, the Company has concluded that substantial doubt exists as to the Company's ability to continue as a going concern.
-We believe we will be able to raise additional capital through debt financing, private or public equity financings, license agreements, collaborative agreements or other arrangements with other companies, or other sources of financing.
+We believe we will be able to raise additional capital through debt financing, private or public equity financing, license agreements, collaborative agreements or other arrangements with other companies, or other sources of financing.
 There can be no assurance that such financing will be available or will be at terms acceptable to us.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our clinical trials or other operations.
 If any of these events occur, our ability to achieve our operational goals would be adversely affected.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in the section titled "Risk Factors."
 Depending on the severity and direct impact of these factors on us, we may be unable to secure additional financing to meet our operating requirements on commercially acceptable terms favorable to us, or at all.